 - The Corruption: Chapter 16 introduces us to Kasen's Ibaraki Medicine Box.
 Any sake drunk from it will grant you Super Strength and cure your ailments, but it will also change your personality into that of an oni's.
 In addition, if you drink it while injured and it heals you, you will literally become an oni.

 - Dark Secret: Heavily implied to be a youkai (most likely an oni) masquerading as a human.

 - Defeat Means Friendship: Notably averted.
-She is the only character who's friends with Reimu who has not fought her.
+She is the only character who's friends with Reimu before fighting her.
 Her status as a hermit seems to have given Reimu an unusual amount of trust in her.

 - Detachment Combat: She can detach her bandaged Artificial Arm and use it to grab things when it's separated.
 In addition, it's implied that her original arm is still alive somewhere and can move around on its own.

 - In Urban Legend in Limbo, her gameplay focuses heavily on the use of her bandaged arm, with it often being detached from her as a result.